- Buy, sell and trade 60+ cryptos

-In the years to come, bitcoin grew to become not only the number one cryptocurrency available on the market, but a household name amongst even those who have no interest in cryptocurrencies.
+In the years to come, Bitcoin grew to become not only the number one cryptocurrency available on the market, but a household name among even those who have no interest in cryptocurrencies.

-Read any literature relating to bitcoin and cryptocurrencies and you’ll eventually stumble upon the concept of decentralisation.
-To understand decentralisation, you first need to understand the problem with centralisation.
+Read any literature relating to Bitcoin and cryptocurrencies and you’ll eventually stumble upon the concept of decentralisation.
+To understand decentralisation, you first need to understand centralisation.

 If we take a close look at the world we inhabit today, a world of information and data about who we are, what we do and what we like, we realise that our information is held by a few large organisations: private and public corporations and the government.
 The dataset representing you (financial records, emails, Facebook messages and likes etc) is held on servers that exist in a central location.
 For example, your financial records, every transaction you’ve ever been a part of, your current balance and all your loans, exist on your bank’s servers.
 Your bank might have multiple servers for backup and audit purposes, but it still all exists in virtually one location: your bank.